mozilla/nunjucks/docs/templating.md

 ## Whitespace Control

-*Introduced in v0.1.8*

 Normally the template engine outputs everything outside of variable and tag blocks verbatim, with all the whitespace as it is in the file.
 Occasionally you don't want the extra whitespace, but you still want to format the template cleanly, which requires whitespace.

 You can tell the engine to strip all leading or trailing whitespace by adding a minus sign (`-`) to the start or end block tag.

 ```jinja
 {% for i in [1,2,3,4,5] -%}